argonautproject/us-core-patient-data-feed/README.md

 ## 1. Overview

 This guidance describes the "Patient Data Feed" capability, an optional feature for servers implementing US Core.
-It defines a standardized set of named filters and resources that servers may support for subscriptions related to US Core data.
+It defines a canonical topic URL and a set of resourcesw with named filters that servers MAY support to enable subscriptions for US Core patient-focused data.

 ## 2. Canonical URL

-The canonical URL for the Patient Data Feed is:
+The canonical topic URL for the Patient Data Feed is:

 `http://hl7.org/fhir/us/core/SubscriptionTopic/patient-data-feed`

-Clients should use this URL in their Subscription resources to indicate they are requesting the Patient Data Feed.
+Clients should use this topic URL in their Subscription resources to indicate they are requesting the Patient Data Feed.

 ## 3. Supported Resources and Standardized Filters